marshmallow-code/marshmallow/docs/quickstart.rst

 Refactoring (Meta Options)
 --------------------------

-When your model has many attributes, it can get tedious to specify the field type for every attribute, especially when many of the attributes are already native Python datatypes.
+When your model has many attributes, specifying the field type for every attribute can get repetitive, especially when many of the attributes are already native Python datatypes.

-The *class Meta* paradigm allows you to specify which attributes you want to serialize and automatically chooses an appropriate field type based on the attribute's type.
+The *class Meta* paradigm allows you to specify which attributes you want to serialize. **marshmallow** will choose an appropriate field type based on the attribute's type.

 Let's refactor our User serializer to be more concise.